tylerjackoliver/ACROBAT_old/README.md

-# ACROBAT - Ballistic Capture Orbit Analysis Tool
+# OLD VERSION: ACROBAT - Ballistic Capture Orbit Analysis Tool

+## Please Note: this version is old, and incorrect.
+It was meant as a 'proving ground' for the numerical integration.
+The new, working version will be pushed to master when complete.

 ## Using ACROBAT